hcrudolph/wowchemy-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Security Engineering
+- Technology standards
-- Usable Security
+- Usable security
-- Security Automation
+- Federated networks
-- Formal Verification
+- Formal verification
-- Functional Programming
+- Functional programming

 # Education to show in About widget
 education: